-- (1) A hospital that seeks designation as a Level IV trauma center shall meet the criteria established in this subsection. - (a) Trauma program. - 1.
-A trauma program shall be created with agreement from the hospital's board of directors, administration, and medical staff. - 2.
-The board of directors, administration, medical, nursing, and ancillary staff shall commit to provide trauma care at the level for which the facility is seeking trauma center verification. - 3.
-A board resolution advising of that commitment shall be submitted with the KYTAC-Application-1, incorporated by reference in 902 KAR 28:020, Section 5. - 4.
-The trauma program shall adopt and meet the "Pediatric Readiness in the Emergency Department" policy guidance for care of children, as endorsed by the American Academy of Pediatrics (AAP), the American College of Emergency Physicians (ACEP), the American College of Surgeons, and the Emergency Nurses Association (ENA), and published at https://www.annemergmed.com/article/S0196-0644(18)31167-3/pdf. - (b) Trauma services medical director. - 1.
-The trauma services medical director shall be a physician on staff at the facility. - 2.
-The job description shall include roles and responsibilities for trauma care, including trauma team formation, supervision and leadership, and continuing education. - 3.
-The medical director shall act as the medical staff liaison to administration and nursing staff, and as the primary contact for that facility with other trauma centers in the region. - 4.
-The medical director shall maintain certification as an Advanced Trauma Life Support (ATLS) provider if not Board Certified/Board Eligible by the American Board of Emergency Medicine (ABEM) or the American Osteopathic Board of Emergency Medicine (AOBEM).
-The trauma services medical director shall participate in a Rural Trauma Team Development Course (RTTDC). - (c) Trauma coordinator. - 1.
-The facility shall have a trauma coordinator who may be referred to as the trauma services manager or trauma program manager. - 2.
-The trauma coordinator shall work with the medical director to coordinate and implement the facility's trauma care response. - 3.
-The job description of this position shall include time dedicated to the trauma program, separate from other duties the trauma coordinator may have at the facility.
+(1) A hospital that seeks designation as a Level IV trauma center shall meet the criteria established in this subsection.

+(a) Trauma program.

+1. A trauma program shall be created with agreement from the hospital's board of directors, administration, and medical staff.

+2. The board of directors, administration, medical, nursing, and ancillary staff shall commit to provide trauma care at the level for which the facility is seeking trauma center verification.

+3. A board resolution advising of that commitment shall be submitted with the KYTAC1 application incorporated by reference in 902 KAR 28:020, Section 6.

+(b) Trauma services medical director.

+1. The trauma services medical director shall be a physician on staff at the facility.

+2. The job description shall include roles and responsibilities for trauma care, including trauma team formation, supervision and leadership, and continuing education.

+3. The medical director shall act as the medical staff liaison to administration, nursing staff, and as the primary contact for that facility with other trauma centers in the region.

+4. The medical director shall maintain certification as an Advanced Trauma Life Support (ATLS) provider if not Board Certified/Board Eligible by the American Board of Emergency Medicine (ABEM) or the American Osteopathic Board of Emergency Medicine (AOBEM).
+Rural Trauma Team Development Course (RTTDC) participation shall be required for the trauma services medical director.

+(c) Trauma services manager.

+1. The facility shall have a trauma services manager who may be referred to as the trauma coordinator.

+2. The manager shall work with the medical director to coordinate and implement the facility's trauma care response.

+3. The job description of this position shall include time dedicated to the trauma program, separate from other duties the program manager may have at the facility.

-- (d) Emergency department coverage. - 1.
-The facility shall have twenty-four (24) hour physician coverage of the emergency department and a designated physician medical director for the emergency department. - 2.
-A mid-level provider, such as a nurse practitioner or physician assistant, may serve as the trauma team leader.
-A designated emergency department physician shall be present for immediate consultation during trauma team activations. - (e) Emergency department physicians.
-Physicians assigned to the emergency department of a Level IV Trauma Center shall: - 1.
-Be licensed in the Commonwealth of Kentucky; and
+(d) Emergency department coverage.

+1. The facility shall have twenty-four (24) hour physician coverage of the emergency department and a designated physician medical director for the emergency department.

+2. A mid-level provider, such as a nurse practitioner or physician's assistant, may serve as the trauma team leader.
+A designated emergency department physician shall be present for immediate consultation during trauma team activations.

+(e) Emergency department physicians.
+Physicians assigned to the emergency department of a Level IV Trauma Center shall:

+1. Be licensed in the Commonwealth of Kentucky; and